airball-aero/airball-embedded/hardware/SensorBoard/airball_sensor_board_v8.md

 # Airball Sensor Board V8 design

+## Eagle files

+Files for the *main* board are `airball_sensor_board_v8_main.*` in this directory.
+The temperature sensor daughter board is a simple 4-connector I2C sensor breakout and is not yet designed.

 ## Introduction for electronic designers

 Airball is a hobbyist-grade prototype airplane instrument.
 It comes in two parts: (a) a probe, which sits outside the airplane and measures information about the airflow; and (b) a display, which is typically a Raspberry Pi with some screen and which shows a visualization.
 The sensor board is the heart of the probe.